-- Have dinner at California Grill.
+- Have dinner at Disney’s California Grill.
 (Reservations Required)

-- Lounge Options: Steakhouse 71 or California Grill (If seating is available.)
+- Lounge Options: Steakhouse 71 or California Grill (Based on Availability)

-- Grab a bite to eat at Contempo Cafe.
+- Grab a quick-service meal at Contempo Cafe.

-- Explore the Grand Concourse, which is the resort’s fourth floor.
+- Explore the Grand Concourse, the resort’s fourth floor.

-- Explore the Contemporary’s beautiful backyard and take in views of scenic Bay Lake.
+- Explore the Contemporary’s beautiful backyard and scenic Bay Lake.

-After leaving the Contemporary, we’ll hop on the monorail and head to our next resort, Disney’s Polynesian.
-I don’t know about you, but I’m getting excited just thinking about spending a little time at this tropical oasis.
+After leaving the Contemporary, we’ll hop on the monorail to Disney’s Polynesian.
+I don’t know about you, but I’m always happy to spend time at this tropical oasis.